 By the numbers: Service Recognition Luncheon

-• 2 employees with 50 years of service
+• 1 employee with 55 years of service

 All employees received certificates of recognition embossed with a special copper-engraved rendering of Nassau Hall by Michael Graves, the Robert Schirmer Professor of Architecture Emeritus.
-Those with 25 years of service received a chair bearing an engraved University seal.
-Those with 30, 35, 40, 45 and 50 years of service selected from various gifts including jewelry, luggage and clocks bearing the design of the University shield.
+Those with 25 years of service had the option to receive a chair bearing an engraved University seal or a gift from the Princeton recognition collection.
+Those with 30, 35, 40, 45 and 55 years of service selected from various gifts in the Princeton recognition collection.

-Six Princeton staff members were recognized for their commitment to excellence and exceptional performance during the University's annual Service Recognition Luncheon on March 19 in Jadwin Gymnasium.
+Five Princeton University staff members were recognized for their commitment to excellence and exceptional performance during the University's annual Service Recognition Luncheon on March 27 in Jadwin Gymnasium.
 In addition, two staff members were honored for their leadership potential.

 The award was established in 1997 to recognize members of the support and administrative staffs with five or more years of service whose dedication, excellent work and special efforts have contributed significantly to the success of their departments and the University.
 The winners receive a framed certificate and a $2,500 award and have their names inscribed on a plaque that is displayed in the Office of Human Resources.

-In remarks at the luncheon, Princeton President Shirley M. Tilghman commended both the award winners and the long-serving staff members who were recognized at the event, praising their talent, dedication and commitment to excellence in their work at the University.
+In remarks at the luncheon, Princeton President Christopher L. Eisgruber commended both the award winners and the long-serving staff members who were recognized at the event, praising their talent, dedication and commitment to excellence in their work at the University.
+What follows are excerpts from Eisgruber's remarks.

 Griffin Management Award